SethRobinson/mahjongtracker/README.md

 # Mahjong Tracker

-A Google Sheets-based mahjong score tracking system for Japanese style Riichi Mahjong parlors or home tournaments.publishing.
+A Google Sheets-based mahjong score tracking system for Japanese style Riichi Mahjong parlors or home tournaments.
 Tested in Windows and WSL.

-Do you have a group of friends or a mahjong parlor and need to track everybodies scores over the season?
+Do you have a group of friends or a mahjong parlor and need to track everybody's scores over the season?
 If so, use this google sheet template + its App Script, it allows you to easily add games and track player stats.
 Let's make Riichi Mahjong more popular in the west!

 ![image](https://github.com/user-attachments/assets/b8c9b921-f552-4a4e-b23e-4c133c9be0b1)

 A template example of it can be [viewed and copied here](https://docs.google.com/spreadsheets/d/1FPFDz02pHcMTQVWbEV1s2KLiHF15_rTm2Qk-TRcw1tM).
 However, this won't copy the Apps Script files, so I think you'll have to copy those from the apps_script_files dir here into it, manually (Extensions->Apps Scripts), or use the fancy harder to use scripts in this repo to copy them for you.

-Note:  The permissions are very scary on this due to the auto file syncing etc, you don't have to approve them all if you aren't using the auto file syncing stuff, etc.  You do need to approves access to read/write to the sheets file when it asks as a minimum though.
+Note:  The permissions are very scary on this due to the auto file syncing etc, you don't have to approve them all if you aren't using the auto file syncing stuff, etc.  You do need to approve access to read/write to the sheets file when it asks as a minimum though.

 If you install the scripts right, in the Sheets file you'll notice a new option: "C2 Options"